mongodb/docs-realm/source/includes/api-details/objectivec/install/install-platform-specific-considerations-description.rst

 The Swift and Objective-C libraries provide a privacy manifest to streamline this process.

-To include these manifests in a build target that uses ``Realm``, you must build ``Realm`` as a dynamic framework.
+To include these manifests in a build target that uses the ``Realm`` library, you must build ``Realm`` as a dynamic framework.
 For details, refer to the Swift Package Manager Installation instructions step **(Optional) Build RealmSwift as a Dynamic Framework**.

 For additional details, refer to :ref:`sdks-apple-privacy-manifest`.